 Why Frame Rate Is Important When Shooting Video

 Everyone enjoys a video with a fantastic slow-motion scenario or a view that quickly speeds up to an intriguing moment.
+Great looking videos are an itegral part of social media.
 Knowing and regulating frame rate is the first step in creating these kinds of interesting videos.
 The frame rate of a movie or still picture is calculated by the number of independent frames or pictures presented each second.
 The word frame rate is often known as frames/second (fps), it is used to define how many static frames make up a single moment of a motion image.

 For various reasons, distinct mediums & locales require various frame rates.
 However, the amount of fps you offer can have a big impact on your image’s appearance & what you can perform with it.
 Let’s have a glance at fps, what those were, as well as how to figure out how much frames / second would benefit the latest project the most.
 Now let us take a closer look.